 Non-licensed entrepreneurs who sell a particular type of product, such as health supplements, must adhere to specific FDA guidelines that prohibit sellers from making unsupported health claims.
 Whenever you sell a product online, it’s essential to review the legal body that governs your industry so you can generate a disclaimer unique to your site that limits your liability.

-Having a disclaimer for your website will limit or prevent legal liabilities and claims in the event that a user misinterprets your site content.
+Creating a disclaimer for your website will limit or prevent legal liabilities and claims in the event that a user misinterprets your site content.
 Use our disclaimer template to get started.

 In order to decide what kind of information to use in a disclaimer, it’s a good idea to do a self-assessment of how your website will be, or could be, used.
 Upon consultation with a lawyer, you may want to include any potential risks to users in a disclaimer.